cordmaur/Sentinel1-Flood-Finder/README.md

 ### Machine Learning Methodology

 The `S1FloodFinder` utilizes a pixel-based Random Forests approach on the `VV` and `VH` polarizations to detect water pixels within a scene.
 The model was trained using the CNES ALCD Open water masks [1].
 The water masks cover distinct regions and weather seasons over France and were originally obtained from the Sentinel 2 imagery.
 During training phase, these masks were paired to the Sentinel 1 imagery (Figure 2).
+The pre-trained model is available on the `/model/RF_Model_v2.joblib` file.

 ![image](https://github.com/cordmaur/Sentinel1-Flood-Finder/assets/19617404/d7870222-1065-432c-b4e2-70dc255a901d)
 <div align="center">Figure 2: Example of S1, S2 and water masks  pairing.</div>